Skip to main content

 Music

-Music and Wellbeing KS4/5
+Music and Wellbeing (KS4/5)

 Do you think studying music is just about learning to play an instrument?
 Think again!
 The session will be suitable for students interested in music, psychology and general wellbeing.
 In this interactive workshop, students will discuss the impact of music on physical, psychological, emotional and social wellbeing.
 Drawing from current research in music psychology, including key models of wellbeing, as well as their own experiences they will explore what we mean by ‘wellbeing’, and how it relates to our musical engagement.
 Together we will consider the ways in which we use music for wellbeing in our own lives and reflect on the impact of music through lockdown.
 This workshop is available as a pre-recorded session or it can be delivered live online whilst your students are at home.

-Careers in Music KS3/4/5
+Careers in Music (KS3/4/5)

 In this session, our Education Outreach Fellow will share an overview of the varied careers available in the music industry, including hidden careers you may not have considered.
 Drawing from her own varied experiences in the industry, including working for a major record label, as a music teaching assistant, a freelance singer and music facilitator, and a music psychology researcher, Melissa will reflect on her own musical pathway and the skills required to find success in the industry.
 This session will also discuss the transferable skills you can gain from studying and/or engaging with music, including how to frame these for an employer and some hints and tips on how to build your CV for a career in music.

-Philosophy and Religious Studies
+Philosophy, Ethics and Religious Studies

 An Introduction to Reasoning and Argument